Savadow/100-Days-of-Code/README.md

 ## A repo for all my projects for the python #100DaysofCode program

 - `modules`
-> Holds user-written functions or externally provided materials for imports
+> Holds user-written functions or externally provided resoures for imports

 - `day_1.py`
 > Band Name Generator: A simple program that takes two inputs and prints a band name